sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/ode/first_order_first_degree.md

 1. Consider the eqn $\frac{dy}{dx} = XY$
 2. Modify to get $\frac{dy}{Y} = Xdx$ _(Now the variables have been seperated)_
-3. Integrate both sides and don't forget to add arbitrary constant (only to one side), soln without this arbitrary const is wrong as it is not the general soln.
+3. Integrate both sides and don't forget to add arbitrary constant (only to one side as adding to both sides will ultimately lead to only one arbitrary constant), soln without this arbitrary const is wrong as it is not the general soln.

 **Example:** $\frac{dy}{dx} = e^{x + y} + x^2e^y = e^{y}(e^x + x^2) \Rightarrow dye^{-y} = dx(e^x + x^2)$ solve and get $e^{-y} + e^{x} + x^3/3 + c = 0$